DagmaraSzadkowska/goit-markup-hw-08/README.md

 ##### To Do:

 - ❌ **Project sorting and/or filtering on Portfolio page** - Implement functionality to allow users to sort or filter projects on the Portfolio page, enhancing usability and navigation.
-- ❌ **English translation** - Provide translations for content to cater to English-speaking users, broadening the accessibility of the website.
-- ❌ **Dark mode** - Introduce a dark mode option for users who prefer a darker color scheme, offering a more customizable and inclusive browsing experience.

 ## Authors